 You should be able to slice a whole dragon fruit in half easily with a knife.
-The simplest way to eat the dragon fruit is simply to scoop out the flesh with a spoon.
+The simplest way to cut and eat the dragon fruit is simply to slice it in half and scoop out the flesh with a spoon.

 For a refreshing snack, try chilling a whole dragon fruit in your fridge for a couple of hours.
 Once it’s cool, slice your fruit in half and eat it with a spoon.
 It tastes almost like sherbet.

 How to choose a ripe dragon fruit